Don’t let summer bucket lists get the best of you. Try these Mom hacks to simplify life so you can focus on what really matters…the best summer yet!

 Have you ever tried to create the perfect summer bucket list?
-One that makes you itch to scratch everything off in record time.
+Maybe you’ve made a list that makes you eager to scratch everything off in record time.
 Proof that you’re giving your kids the best.summer.ever.

 We’ve done both kinds of summers, and they can both be fulfilling and just what you need.

 No matter what type of summer you’re going for this year, there are some things that just aren’t worth the stress.
 Let’s talk about a few ways you can really take it easy this summer!

 6 Amazing Mom Hacks That Will Make Summer a Breeze

 That’s right.
 Six different ways you can find more time for reading a magazine in the sun.